 Vegetation ecology and biomass

-On the first look, the church forests of Ethiopia represents largely intact forest ecosystems, and are valuable habitats for numerous animal and plant species.
-However, most of these forests might be affected by serious human disturbances, such as selective logging, charcoal production, and trapping of animals.
-In this working package we will analyse the vegetation structure (species composition, regeneration, disturbance) based on standardized recording plots.
-In addition, biomass will also determined for the studied plots, as CO2 storage is a very important component for forest conservation.
-This working package will be mainly supervised by Christine Schmitt (University of Passau).
+On the first look, the church forests of Ethiopia represent largely intact forest ecosystems, and are valuable habitats for numerous animal and plant species.
+However, most of these forests might be affected by serious human disturbances, such as grazing, selective logging and charcoal production.
+In this working package, the team analysed the vegetation structure (species composition, regeneration, disturbance) based on standardized recording plots scattered across and beyond the forest.
+In addition, students will estimate biomass for the respective study plots, as CO2 storage is a very important component in forest conservation – in times of global warming.
+This working package is mainly supervised by Christine Schmitt (University of Passau) and Habtamu Deffersha (BDU), in close collaboration with Solomon Girmay and Getasew Moges (BDU).
+The following students were involved: Bahiru Gedamu, Addisalem Getahun, Kerebih Aregew, Cosman Liesa, Biedermann Andreas, Zora Sabisch.